The Value of Applying Health Outcomes Research to Improve Treatment Results

 With mounting pressure on health care organizations to provide high-quality care while containing costs, there’s been an increasing reliance on using health outcomes research to identify the most effective interventions and incorporate them into clinical practice.
 As such, health outcomes research can provide a valuable resource to help clinicians make strategic treatment choices that will ultimately benefit patients and systems on many levels.

 “Health outcomes research studies the end results of health care services, providing evidence for the value of specific medical treatments or interventions that can be used to make better decisions and improve health care,” explains Marcia A. Testa, MPH, MPhil, PhD, who serves as Senior Lecturer on Biostatistics for the Harvard T.H.
 Chan School of Public Health.
-Testa and Donald C. Simonson, MD, MBA, MPH, ScD, of the Division of Endocrinology, Diabetes and Hypertension at Brigham and Women’s Hospital and Harvard Medical School, co-direct a program called Measurement, Design, and Analysis Methods for Health Outcomes Research offered by the Harvard Chan School’s Executive and Continuing Professional Education (ECPE) division.
+Testa and Donald C. Simonson, MD, MBA, MPH, ScD, of the Division of Endocrinology, Diabetes and Hypertension at Brigham and Women’s Hospital and Harvard Medical School, co-direct a program called Measurement, Design, and Analysis Methods for Health Outcomes Research offered by the Harvard Chan School’s Executive and Continuing Education (ECPE) division.

 Incorporating Patient-Centered Outcomes